somenath203/Scholar-Sync/README.md

 ## 🛠️ **Technologies Used**

-- **Next.js**: Framework for building fast, server-rendered web applications.
+- **Next.js**: Framework for fast, server-rendered web applications.
-- **ShadCN UI**: UI component library for creating clean and responsive interfaces.
+- **ShadCN UI**: Responsive UI component library for elegant interfaces.
-- **Tailwind CSS**: CSS framework for styling with responsive design.
+- **Tailwind CSS**: Utility-first CSS framework for styling with ease.
-- **React Hook Form**: Library for efficient form management and validation.
+- **React Hook Form**: Efficient library for form handling and validation.
-- **Zod**: Used for validating data inputs throughout the app.
+- **Zod**: Ensures robust data validation across the app.
-- **React Hot Toast**: Tool for creating friendly, customizable notifications.
+- **React Hot Toast**: Delivers user-friendly and customizable notifications.
-- **Prisma**: ORM used for database interaction with Neon PostgreSQL.
+- **Prisma**: ORM for seamless database interaction with Neon PostgreSQL.
-- **Neon PostgreSQL**: Cloud-hosted database for reliable data storage.
+- **Neon PostgreSQL**: Reliable, cloud-hosted database for secure data storage.
-- **Kinde Authentication**: Provides secure user login and authentication.
+- **Kinde Authentication**: Provides secure login and user authentication.
-- **GROQ API**: For efficient data querying and management.
+- **GROQ API**: Enables fast, efficient data querying and management.
-- **Google GEMMA2-9B-IT Model**: AI model accessed through GROQ API, powering personalized study features.
+- **Google GEMMA2-9B-IT Model**: AI model powering study planning and QnA generation.
+- **LangChain**: Streamlines AI integrations for building smarter, context-aware features.

 ---

 ## ⚠️ **Disclaimer**
-The creator of this application is not responsible for any incorrect content generated by the GROQ API or Google’s GEMMA2-9B-IT model, as these operate beyond the creator's control.
+The creator of this application is not responsible for any incorrect content generated by the GROQ API, LangChain, or Google’s GEMMA2-9B-IT model, as these operate beyond the creator's control.